-Apprenticeships and other forms of work-based learning (WBL) have always been seen as a good means to help young learners to transition from school to the world of work all over Europe.
-They also support the upskilling and reskilling of adults.
-Therefore, they form a priority in the VET policy on the European level all the way from the Bruges communiqué (2010) to the Osnabrück Declaration (2020), resulting in almost all EU Member States to reform their present apprenticeship schemes or to introduce new ones (CEDEFOP 2022a).
+There is broad consensus in Europe that apprenticeships and other forms of work-based learning (WBL) may support the transitions of young people from school to employment and increasingly contribute to upskilling and reskilling of adults.
+Apprenticeships have been constantly a policy priority in vocational education and training (VET) at the European level, from the Bruges communiqué (2010) to the Osnabrück Declaration (2020), leading almost all EU Member States to engage in actions of reforming existing apprenticeship schemes or introducing new ones.

-The fundamental aim of work-based learning is the acquisition of knowledge, skills, and competencies in the occupational environment.
-Work-based learning is formal organized learning where the content is relevant for current and future jobs, can take place in the company, educational institutions or in a form of simulation, and is part of a (vocational) education programme for young students or adults.
+The fundamental aim of work-based learning is the acquisition of knowledge, skills and competencies in the occupational environment.
+Work-based learning is formal organised learning where the content is relevant for current and future jobs, can take place in the company, educational institutions or in form of simulation, and is part of a (vocational) education programme for young learners or adults.